vaginessa/dns-wiki/FAQ.md

 <a name="FAQ11"></a>
 ##### (11) Can I block incoming SMS?

-> **No**, you [can't block it via AFWall+](https://github.com/ukanth/afwall/issues/111), iptables can't block low level traffic, some custom ROM's have such function already implemented in the dialer or sms app (blacklist).
+> **No**, you [can't block it via AFWall+](https://github.com/ukanth/afwall/issues/111), iptables can't block low level traffic, some custom ROM's have such function already implemented in the dialer or sms app (blacklist option).

 <a name="FAQ12"></a>
 ##### (12) Can I block IPv6 traffic?